dobias14/Defenders-of-H6/README.md

 Then more and more of them start coming.
 We didn’t expect it.
 We need to defend the code before they prevents it from compiling.
 But don’t worry.

-We will safe it and maybe save the universe!
+We will safe it and maybe save the universe!!